I remember the first time I drove a newborn home from the hospital, adjusting his car seat and taking a breath before pulling out of the parking lot.

 This kind of motion doesn’t look impressive from the outside.
 It doesn’t produce highlight reels or inspirational quotes.
 But it’s stable.
 Durable.
 Honest.

-It’s the difference between movement fueled by excitement and movement fueled by commitment.
+It’s the difference between movement fueled by excitement and movement driven by commitment.

 One burns hot and fast.